Updated on Oct 17, 2025 | 8 min read | 4.54K+ views

 What are the key rules about eligibility and renewal?

-Students must follow their eligibility and renewal rules in order to avoid basic rejection.
+Students must follow the Inspire scholarship eligibility and renewal rules in order to avoid basic rejection.

 Must be ranked in the top 1% of Class 12 board exams, registered for the JEE/NEET/KVPY/INSPIRE, or have a score on a valid JEE/NEET/KVPY/INSPIRE.